 This Christmas, may you worship the Prince of Peace.
 True Peace.

-Yen is a TEAR Supporter from South Australia.
+Yen is a Tearfund Supporter from South Australia.
 She is a qualified lawyer and is currently interning in the Philippines with anti-slavery organisation International Justice Mission.

 Yen loves the fact Christians are in the business of hope and restoration and simply tries to ‘watch and pray’ - to look for opportunities to join in where God’s love and renewing power is at work.